Celtics win 18th NBA championship with 106-88 Game 5 victory over Dallas Mavericks

-Jayson Tatum had 31 points, 11 assists and eight rebounds as the Celtics topped the Dallas Mavericks 106-88 on Monday night to win the franchise’s 18th championship, breaking a tie with the Los Angeles Lakers for the most in league history.
+Tatum had 31 points, 11 assists and eight rebounds, and the Celtics topped the Dallas Mavericks 106-88 on Monday night to win the franchise's 18th championship, breaking a tie with the Los Angeles Lakers for the most in league history.

 Boston earned its latest title on the 16th anniversary of hoisting its last Larry O’Brien Trophy in 2008.
 It marks the 13th championship won this century by one of the city’s Big 4 professional sports franchises.

-Second-year coach Joe Mazzulla, at age 35, also became the youngest coach since Bill Russell in 1969 to lead a team to a championship.
+Mazzulla, in his second season, at age 35 also became the youngest coach since Bill Russell in 1969 to lead a team to a championship.

+“You have very few chances in life to be great,” Mazzulla said.

 Luka Doncic finished with 28 points and 12 rebounds for Dallas, which failed to extend the series after avoiding a sweep with a 38-point win in Game 4.
-The Mavericks had been 3-0 in Game 5s this postseason, with Doncic scoring at least 31 points in each of the them.
+The Mavericks had been 3-0 in Game 5s this postseason, with Doncic scoring at least 31 points in each of them.
+He said the chest, right knee and left ankle injuries he played through during the finals weren't an excuse for Dallas struggling throughout the series.

+“It doesn’t matter if I was hurt, how much was I hurt.
+I was out there,” he said.
+“I tried to play, but I didn’t do enough.”

 NBA teams are now 0-157 in postseason series after falling into a 3-0 deficit.